US, China dampen expectations as trade talks open

 The US has also reportedly opened a similar probe into another Chinese telecom major, Huawei, after restricting its operations in the country on national security grounds.

-Washington's moves, perceived by Beijing as a way to contain China's strategic ambitions in hi-tech, have not gone unnoticed.
+Washington's moves, perceived by Beijing as an attempt to contain China's strategic ambitions in hi-tech, have not gone unnoticed.

 President Xi Jinping told scientists last week that the country must develop its own core technology.